Safari in Kenya

 Most of us want to save money where we can and spending hundreds of dollars a day to look at animals might seem a bit excessive.

-For low cost budget safari, a quick-fix, three-day safari from Nariobi to the Masai Mara, Tsavo or Amboseli parks can be had for just US$250 all in.
+For low cost budget safari, a quick-fix, three-day safari from Nariobi to the Masai Mara, Tsavo or Amboseli parks can be had for just USD $250 all in.
 For this price you’ll get transport from Nairobi, accommodation, meals and a couple of game drives.
 It might not include park entry fees (and the tour company may well forget to mention this).

 Sounds great, but there’s a couple of very significant catches that should make you approach bargain offers like this with the utmost of caution.

+Will you have a proper guide?
+Some of the drivers used on these budget tours are knowledgeable and passionate about the parks and wildlife.
+Sadly though, some companies cut corners and use drivers who are matatu (public minibus) drivers in Nairobi and have little knowledge of the parks and wildlife.
 Worse, they may not know or respect park rules and regulations.
 It’s these guys who are mainly responsible for the horrible images you might have seen of forty or fifty vehicles tightly packed around one poor cheetah.

 DIY or solo Kenya safaris